Patrick O'Connell (chef)

 Patrick O'Connell (born October 9, 1945) is an American chef and proprietor of the Inn at Little Washington, a country inn and restaurant in the town of Washington, Virginia.

 Early life and education

 O'Connell was born in Washington, D.C., and raised in the nearby suburb of Clinton, Maryland.
 He was not classically trained as a chef but worked after school at a neighborhood restaurant in his hometown.

 O'Connell holds an undergraduate degree in drama from the Catholic University of America and he studied at George Washington University.

+He graduated from Surrattsville High School in Clinton in 1963.
+O'Connell attended the Boy Scout High Adventure Philmont Scout Ranch in 1960 and conducted a 10-day hike at the ranch.

 The Inn at Little Washington

 Along with his now former business and romantic partner, Reinhardt Lynch, he began a catering business in 1972 in Virginia's Blue Ridge Mountains.
 In 1978, O'Connell and Lynch opened the Inn at Little Washington in an abandoned gas station.
 The restaurant opened first for friends and acquaintances on January 28, 1978, then officially to the public on February 1, 1978.

 Three weeks after opening, a food critic for The Washington Star, John Rosson, visited the inn for dinner.
 In April 1978, Rosson's article was printed, proclaiming O'Connell's Inn at Little Washington as "the best restaurant within 150 miles of Washington D.C."

 The Inn has won the Mobil Travel Guide's Five-Star Awards for its restaurant and accommodations for 14 years.
 In 2018, the Inn received a three-star rating from the Michelin Guide.
 The International Herald Tribune rated it as one of the Top Ten Best Restaurants in the World.
 The Zagat Survey for Washington, D.C. rated it number one in all categories for 14 consecutive years.